Nice3point/Revit.Build.Tasks/Readme.md

 Included a target for copying addin files to the `%AppData%\Autodesk\Revit\Addins folder` after building a project.
 `Clean solution` or `Clean project` will delete the published files.

+Copying the files provides the ability to attach the debugger to the add-in when Revit is started for easy add-in debugging and automating testing.

 Disabled by default.
 To enable it, set `<PublishAddinFiles>true</PublishAddinFiles>`.